Halcyon Studios: History

-In December 2005, Hallmark Entertainment sold off its production arm to an investor group led by Robert Halmi Jr., it was renamed back to RHI Entertainment.
+In December 2005, Hallmark Cards sold off Hallmark Entertainment to an investor group led by Robert Halmi Jr., and it was renamed back to RHI Entertainment.

+On June 17, 2008, the company announced it will begin trading on the NASDAQ under the ticker symbol "RHIE".

+On December 10, 2010, RHI filed for Chapter 11 Bankruptcy.
+The company emerged from bankruptcy on March 29, 2011.

 In March 2012, the company was renamed Sonar Entertainment.
 The name change stemmed from the Halmis leaving the company.

-On April 9, 2021, Chicken Soup for the Soul Entertainment signed a definitive agreement to acquire Sonar's assets.
+On April 9, 2021, Chicken Soup for the Soul Entertainment signed a definitive agreement to acquire Sonar's assets, which currently includes most of the Hal Roach Studios library, and other material previously released and/or produced by predecessor companies Qintex, RHI, Cabin Fever, and Hallmark.

 On May 3, 2021, CSS announced it would launch Halcyon Television, a scripted television studio.

+On March 27, 2023, Shout!
+Factory licensed digital distribution and streaming rights to 189 titles from Halcyon Studios.

+On April 23, 2024, its parent Chicken Soup for the Soul Entertainment announced a $636.6 million loss in 2023, and warned that without any options to generate additional financing, the company may be forced to liquidate or pause operations, and seek a potential Chapter 11 bankruptcy protection filing.
+On June 29, 2024, the company filed for Chapter 11 bankruptcy protection after missing a week of paying its employees and failing to secure financing.

+On July 10, 2024, a bankruptcy judge ordered to convert Chicken Soup for the Soul Entertainment's Chapter 11 bankruptcy into a Chapter 7 bankruptcy liquidation after accusing the company's previous CEO of misusing the business and failing to pay employees or support healthcare.
+With the Chapter 7 conversion, the company's assets will be liquidated, resulting in the cessation of its subsidiaries, including Halcyon Studios.
+Liquidation has not occurred yet as of April 2025.

 Notable works

 As Qintex Entertainment, the company co-produced the miniseries Lonesome Dove for CBS.

 As of December 2017, Sonar Entertainment's scripted series on-air, in production or slated to commence production included Mr. Mercedes, written by David E. Kelley, based on the novel by Stephen King, with Audience Network for DIRECTV and AT&T U-Verse; Seasons 1 and 2 of The Son, starring Pierce Brosnan for AMC; Seasons 1 and 2 of The Shannara Chronicles, for Spike; and Das Boot, an eight-part series based on the film, for Sky.